rosatolen/fruity-light-toggle/DEV_README.md

 ### How do I return the node to ready state?
 1. Turn off and on the node.
 2. While the node is turning on, the lights show its state.
 A node can be connected to up to 4 other nodes.
 It will flash red 3 times if it has not been able to connect with any other nodes.
-When a node begins connecting with another, it will flash green.
 If it is a gateway node, it will flash purple during set up as well as red.
-3. Once the node connects, it will begin consistently blinking blue or purple if it is a gateway.
+3. Every time the node connects to another, it will flash green once and then begin consistently blinking blue or purple if it is a gateway.